NikDaStick/NikolasMargaritisBlueStamp/index.md

 <br>
 ## Progress
-I was able to get the robot to show video output, sense how far away an object is in centimeters, and move on command from input from a keyboard.
+I was able to get the robot to track the ball by creating a mask that filtered all the ball colors to white and everything else to black.
+Then using the openCV HoughCircles() function, I was able to search for circles in the mask and move the vehicle towards the ball.

 <br>
 ## Challenges
-A challenge I faced when creating this robot was learning how to use the RPi.GPIO library correctly to control the motors and sensors.
-As I created multiple classes for the motors and movement, when I tried to close the motor connection in one of these classes after use, it would always throw an error.
-The fix to this issue was to always close the connection of the motors in the main class that created objects of the Motor and VehicleMovement classes.
+A challenge I faced when creating this robot was my raspberry pi short circuiting when using my ultrasonic sensors.
+My raspberry pi short circuited because the echo pin on the ultrasonic sensor was sending back 5 volts to the raspberry pi's GPIO pin when the GPIO pin only took 3.3 volts.
+My solution to this challenge was to implement a voltage divider than limited the voltage sent back from the echo pin to 3.3 volts by using resistors and a bread board.

 <br>
 ## Next Steps